1.8 What is the process of archiving from beginning to end?

 Archival functions

-- Ingest function: receives data and metadata from a producer and packages it for storage in the archive.
+- Ingest: the archive receives data and metadata from a producer and packages it for storage.
 A data archivist checks the data, its format, documentation, metadata and its licence and creates the additional documentation needed for the archiving purposes.

-- Archival storage function: stores, maintains and retrieves data documentation and the data, assigns them to long-term storage and provides them to the Access function.
+- Archival storage: the archive stores, maintains and retrieves data documentation and the data, assigns them to long-term storage.

-- Data management function: maintains and updates the database.
+- Data management: the archive maintains and updates the database.

-- Administration function: manages the daily operations of the archive.
+- Administration function: these are the daily operations of the archive.
 It processes submissions and agreements with data producers, manages the software systems, develops policies and standards or compliance to such, and handles customer service.

-- Preservation planning function: supports all tasks to keep the archived data accessible and understandable in the long term, even if the original computing system becomes obsolete.
-These tasks include the development of detailed preservation/migration plans, a technology watch, an evaluation and risk analysis of content, and recommendations on updates and migration.
+- Preservation planning: the archive keeps the archived data accessible and understandable in the long term, even if the original computing system becomes obsolete.
+To this end, it develops detailed preservation/migration plans, and recommendations on updates and migration.

 Find out more about your archive